 In Pro Tools 7.0, TimeAdjuster has been updated to include an RTAS version, which lets you compensate for delays incurred with RTAS plug-ins.
-The controls and parameters of the RTAS version are identical to those of its TDM counterpart, and the two versions can share TimeAdjuster presets.

 TimeAdjuster RTAS (short version, mono track shown)

 For more information on TimeAdjuster, see the DigiRack Plug-Ins Guide.